-Take time now to create an emergency evacuation plan to employ in the event of a fire, disaster or other emergency.
+Take time now to create an emergency evacuation plan to employ in the event of a fire, disaster or another emergency.
 Make sure each family member understands the plan and be sure to practice the plan often.

 How to Make Your Exit Plan